knowit/snappysense/aws-iot-backend/README.md

   functions to call AWS services on your behalf."
 * Click "Create role"

-TODO: How to do this with AWS CLI.
+TODO: How to do this with AWS CLI or something like `dbop`.

 #### Creating a stub lambda functions